 You don't have to peel carrots to pickle them, but peeling the outer skin will let your pickles absorb more of the pickling juices-making your pickled dill carrots more flavorful.

-You can definitely quickly pickle vegetables, they just won't last nearly as long as canned pickled vegetables.
+You can definitely quickly pickle vegetables, they just won't last as long as canned pickled vegetables.
 You'll need to eat these quick pickles within a couple weeks, instead of months or more.

 - Carrots: Carrot Cucumber Salad, Air Fryer Corned Beef with Veggies, and Instant Pot Chicken Soup.